MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/index.md

 Get started building apps for the Universal Windows Platform (UWP) on Xbox One.

 UWP on Xbox One supports developing both apps and games.
 You don't have to be part of a developer program to experiment, create, and test games or apps on Xbox.
+All you need is a [developer account](https://developer.microsoft.com/en-us/store/register) on Windows Dev Center.
 When you are ready to publish and sell games on Xbox One or take advantage of Xbox Live on Windows 10, you need to join the [Xbox Live Creators Program](https://developer.microsoft.com/games/xbox/xboxlive/creator) or be an [ID@Xbox](http://www.xbox.com/Developers/id) developer.
-For more info, see [Developer Program Overview](https://developer.microsoft.com/games/xbox/docs/xboxlive/get-started/developer-program-overview.html).
+If you plan to be an [ID@Xbox](http://www.xbox.com/Developers/id) developer, we recommend applying to the program first before registering for a developer account.
+For more info, see [Developer Program Overview](../xbox-live/developer-program-overview.md).

 This section includes setup steps, a guide through the authentication process, information about installing the required versions of Visual Studio and Windows 10 tools, and the steps to build, run, and debug your first simple application.